Spend Time in the Word

 REFLECTION

-As we have surmised the word of God is a sharp two-edged sword.
-(Heb 4:12) We can see the connection that brings effectiveness when we believe, meditate and pray what is written in the word of God.
+As we have concluded, the word of God is like a sharp two-edged sword.
+(Heb 4:12) We observe the connection that creates effectiveness when we believe, meditate on, and pray according to what is written in the word of God.
 (Jms.
 5:16).

 IN THE GROUP